luapower/luapower-all/ui0.md

 everything else being portable Lua code or portable C code.
 Even text shaping, a task usually delegated to the OS, is done with 100% portable code.
-The [nw] library itself has a frontend/backend split since it already supports multiple platforms, so porting [ui] to a new platform may be only a matter of adding a new backend to [nw] (not to imply that this is easy, but at least it's contained).
+The [nw] library itself has a frontend/backend split since it already supports multiple platforms, so porting ui0 to a new platform may be only a matter of adding a new backend to [nw] (not to imply that this is easy, but at least it's contained).